How to write good paper proposals for ETS/SBL

 The ETS/SBL section chairs will read your proposals and you can find out exactly who these are under the SBL Program Unit Call for Papers:

 For ETS, see the Program Units Overview and look for the section you want to participate in.
+There you will find the members of the Steering Committee.

 You should probably already know the section chairs / steering committee from your own research, but they are experts in the field, well-published, and well-connected.
 These people run major research projects, have written massive exegetical commentaries, and are well-read in the field.
 So if you argue for something obvious, hard to disagree with, or already dealt with — they will know!